 open_in_browser Refresh the browser.
 You’ll find that the button is enabled—although it doesn’t do anything useful yet.

 Now if you delete the Name, you violate the “required” rule, which is duly noted in the error message.
 The Submit button is also disabled.

 Not impressed?
 Think about it for a moment.
 What would you have to do to wire the button’s enable/disabled state to the form’s validity without Angular’s help?

 For you, it was as simple as this:

 - Define a template reference variable on the (enhanced) form element.

 - Refer to that variable in a button many lines away.

-Submitting the form isn't terribly dramatic at the moment.
+Submitting the form has no visual effect at the moment.

-An unsurprising observation for a demo.
-To be honest, jazzing it up won’t teach us anything new about forms.
-But this is an opportunity to exercise some of our newly won binding skills.
-If you aren’t interested, go ahead and skip to this chapter's conclusion.
+As can be expected for a demo.
+Jazzing up the demo won’t teach you anything new about forms.
+But this is an opportunity to exercise some of your newly won binding skills.
+If you aren’t interested, skip to this page’s summary.

 hidden property to the